-Former NFL quarterback and collegiate head coach Todd Whitten is in his second year working with the UTEP wide receivers.
+Former NFL quarterback and collegiate head coach Todd Whitten is in his third year working with the UTEP wide receivers.

-The biggest story of the 2013 receiving corps was the emergence of Ian Hamilton as a big-play threat.
+The biggest story of the 2013 receiving corps was the emergence of Hamilton as a breakout receiver.
 After the junior college transfer played sparingly the year before, he busted out to tally 25 receptions (third on the team) for 354 yards (second).
 Hamilton compiled 108 yards at Rice and 81 in a 42-21 rout of I-10 rival NM State.
 His 14.2 yards per catch led all UTEP wideouts.

 Whitten was the head coach at Tarleton State (1996, 2000-04) and Sam Houston State (2005-09), compiling a 70-51 record.
 More recently he served as the offensive coordinator at Lamar for two years (2010-11) and spent the 2012 season as the head coach at Arlington Heights High School in Fort Worth, Texas.

 Whitten led Sam Houston State to runner-up finishes in the Southland Conference in 2006 (6-5) and 2007 (7-4).
 In 2006, D.D.
 Terry ranked seventh in the Football Championship Subdivision (FCS) in rushing, averaging 132.8 yards per game, and 11th in scoring with 9.8 points per game.
 In 2007, Sam Houston State held FCS top-25 rankings in passing offense (16th, 265.3 ypg) and total offense (21st, 419.3 ypg).
 Quarterback Rhett Bomar rated eighth nationally in total offense (290.6 ypg) en route to being chosen in the fifth round of the NFL Draft by the New York Giants.